 Since “going green” was first coined as a term in the early 1990s, businesses of all sizes have been encouraged to reduce their environmental impact.
 From recycling everyday paper and plastic waste, to installing energy efficient lighting and equipment, businesses from every industry have found ways to implement eco-friendly practices and procedures.

 One way in which any business can reduce its impact on the environment is through its cleaning practices.
-After all, every workspace requires cleaning in its own way, and a more eco-friendly space is not only better for the environment, but for the health of your employees and co-workers, as well.
+After all, every workspace requires cleaning in its own way, and a more eco-friendly workspace is not only better for the environment, but for the health of your employees and co-workers, as well.

 The cleaning industry encompasses a wide range of activities, some more simple and others requiring specialized equipment.
 However, using natural or eco-friendly products and implementing more energy efficient practices can make just about any cleaning task made more “green”.
 Here’s a comprehensive breakdown of just what sustainability means for the cleaning world and how your business can do its part for the environment.

 A good place for any eco-cleaning program to begin is by taking an inventory of the company’s current stock of cleaning products.
 This includes chemicals, paper products, cleaning equipment, and any item that may be related.
 Once this inventory is completed, your business will have a firmer grasp on their current cleaning practices and be in a position to identify what practices and materials pose environmental risks, and where to start looking for eco-friendly cleaning alternatives.

 Regardless of the job at hand, eco-friendly cleaning equipment is equipment that is energy-efficient.
 Cleaning equipment design has been heading in this direction more and more and choosing the most eco-friendly and energy-efficient option means knowing how to match a piece of equipment to the job at hand.
 This involves three factors: appropriateness, effectiveness, and usability.